sqmch/btrac/README.md

-# btrac - a simple issue tracker
+# trvcker - a simple issue tracker

 ## Built with